aabhushan/file-validator-queue/README.md

 ###Demo Example###

-1. Open three terminals and `cd` to the `Vimeo` directory i.e the directory containing the component files.
+1. Open three terminals and `cd` to the `file-validator-queue` directory i.e the directory containing the component files.

 2. Run the two writer jobs in separate terminals using `php  -f valid_write_job.php` and `php -f invalid_write_job.php`.